Why use SSO?

 Google Workspace

-Name the app (e.g., "Juicer") and click Continue
+Name the app (for example, "Juicer") and click Continue.

 On the Google Identity Provider details screen: